evanderlucherris/CEV_Python3_GustavoGuanabara/Mundo_1/README.md

-# 💻 Python 3 – Mundo 1: Minha Introdução à Programação
+# 💻 Python 3 – World 1: My Introduction to Programming

-Este repositório reúne os **exercícios e projetos** que desenvolvi ao longo do curso **“Python 3 – Mundo 1”**, oferecido gratuitamente como introdução à linguagem Python.
-Foi aqui que iniciei minha jornada no universo da programação, partindo do zero e aprendendo os **fundamentos essenciais** de forma prática e acessível.
+This repository gathers the **exercises and projects** I developed throughout the course **“Python 3 – World 1”**, offered for free as an introduction to the Python language.
+This was where I began my journey into the world of programming, starting from scratch and learning the **essential fundamentals** in a practical and accessible way.

 ---

-## 🧠 O que aprendi neste módulo?
+## 🧠 What did I learn in this module?

-- **Primeiros passos com Python:** Instalação do interpretador, uso do IDLE e ambientes de desenvolvimento.
+- **First steps with Python:** Installing the interpreter, using IDLE, and exploring development environments.
-- **Tipos primitivos:** Números, textos, booleanos e como manipulá-los.
+- **Primitive data types:** Numbers, text, booleans, and how to manipulate them.
-- **Entrada e saída de dados:** Comando `input()` e formatações com `print()`.
+- **Input and output operations:** Using the `input()` command and formatting with `print()`.
-- **Operadores matemáticos:** Aritmética básica e operadores lógicos.
+- **Mathematical operators:** Basic arithmetic and logical operators.
-- **Manipulação de strings:** Fatiamento, análise, transformações e validações.
+- **String manipulation:** Slicing, analysis, transformations, and validations.
-- **Módulos externos:** Uso de bibliotecas como `math`, `random`, `playsound`, entre outras.
+- **External modules:** Using libraries like `math`, `random`, `playsound`, and others.
-- **Estruturas condicionais:** Lógica com `if`, `elif`, `else`.
+- **Conditional structures:** Logic with `if`, `elif`, `else`.
-- **Programas interativos:** Aplicações com lógica de decisão e feedback visual com cores.
+- **Interactive programs:** Applications with decision logic and visual feedback using colors.

 ---

-## 🧩 Aprendizados além do código
+## 🧩 Lessons Beyond Code

-Mais do que apenas escrever comandos, aprendi que programar é sobre **resolver problemas**, pensar com **lógica** e desenvolver um **novo modo de raciocínio**.
-O curso me ajudou a:
+More than just writing commands, I learned that programming is about **solving problems**, thinking **logically**, and developing a **new way of reasoning**.
+The course helped me:

-- Superar o medo de começar do zero;
+- Overcome the fear of starting from scratch;
-- Perceber que **não é preciso ser um gênio da matemática ou do inglês** para aprender a programar;
+- Realize that **you don’t need to be a math or English genius** to learn how to program;
-- Entender que **praticar é essencial** — cada exercício reforçou o conteúdo e a confiança.
+- Understand that **practice is essential** — each exercise reinforced the content and built my confidence.

 ---

-## 🚀 Por que Python?
+## 🚀 Why Python?

-O Python é uma linguagem clara, versátil e extremamente popular em diversas áreas, como:
+Python is a clear, versatile, and extremely popular language used in various fields such as:

-- 🌐 Desenvolvimento Web
+- 🌐 Web Development
-- ⚙️ Automação de tarefas
+- ⚙️ Task Automation
-- 📊 Análise de dados
+- 📊 Data Analysis
-- 🧠 Inteligência Artificial e Machine Learning
+- 🧠 Artificial Intelligence and Machine Learning

-Começar com Python foi uma **escolha estratégica**, pois além de facilitar o aprendizado, ele abre portas para inúmeras oportunidades no mercado de tecnologia.
+Starting with Python was a **strategic choice**.
+It not only made learning easier but also opened doors to countless opportunities in the tech industry.

 ---

-## 📈 Conclusão
+## 📈 Conclusion

-O **Mundo 1** foi a minha base.
-Ele me deu confiança e conhecimento para seguir com firmeza nos próximos módulos.
-A cada linha de código, descubro novas possibilidades e me sinto mais preparado para os desafios da programação moderna.
+**World 1** was my foundation.
+It gave me the confidence and knowledge to move forward with determination in the next modules.
+With each line of code, I discover new possibilities and feel more prepared for the challenges of modern programming.

-> Este é apenas o começo da minha jornada. 🚀
+> This is just the beginning of my journey. 🚀